 On January 11, 2014 the Indonesian government issued Government Regulation (GR) Number 1/2014 concerning the Second Amendment to GR Number 23/2010 on the Implementation of Mineral and Coal Mining Activities, hereafter called GR 1/2014.
-On the same day, the Ministry of Energy and Mineral Resources (MEMR) emanated a Ministerial Regulation (MR) 1/ 2014 on the issue of Increasing of Value-added through in-Country Mineral Processing and Refinement, henceforward called MEMR MR 1/2014.
-The latter is a daughter of the former.
+On the same day, the Ministry of Energy and Mineral Resources (MEMR) issued a Ministerial Regulation (MR) 1/ 2014 on the goal of Increasing the Value of Mineral Mining through in-Country Mineral Processing and Refinement, henceforward called MEMR MR 1/2014.
+The latter is a daughter regulation of the former.

-Both of the directives are a continuation of regulations that have been issued previously, e.g. MEMR MR 20/2013, GR 24/2012, GR 23/2010, and the mother of all of these rules: Mining Law 4/2009
+Both directives are a continuation of regulations that have been issued previously, e.g. MEMR MR 20/2013, GR 24/2012, GR 23/2010, and the mother of all of these rules: Mining Law 4/2009

-This paper chronologically analyses the substances of the rules above, the changes comprised and who will benefit from what and how.
-Furthermore, the wider impact of a series of regulations and related-changes taking place to the sphere of minerals and coal mining in Indonesia will be explored.
+This paper chronologically analyses the substances of the rules above, the changes comprised, and who will benefit from what and how.
+Furthermore, the wider impact of a series of regulations and related changes taking place in the sphere of minerals and coal mining in Indonesia will be explored.

-The evolution of mining's regulatory changes
+The evolution of mining regulatory changes